MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/dch-principles-best-practices.md

 There are three design principles to consider for a driver package to be DCH-compliant:

-- Declarative **(D)**: Install the driver by using only declarative INF directives.
+- Declarative **(D)**: Install the driver package by using only declarative INF directives.
 Don't include co-installers or RegisterDll functions.

 - Componentized **(C)**: Edition-specific, OEM-specific, and optional customizations to the driver package are separate from the base driver package.
 As a result, the base driver package, which provides only core device functionality, can be targeted, flighted, and serviced independently from the customizations.